seanh/seanh.github.io/content/2020-07-25-how-to-comment-and-uncomment-lines-in-vim.md

 Title: Comment and Uncomment Lines with <code>commentary.vim</code>
 Tags: vim

-<p class="lead">Using the commentary.vim plugin to learn about Vim's operators, motions and test objects.</p>
+<p class="lead">Using the commentary.vim plugin to learn about Vim's operators, motions and text objects.</p>

 [commentary.vim](https://github.com/tpope/vim-commentary) provides several ways to comment or uncomment lines.
 First install the plugin